 Additionally, a lack of sleep raises our internal flags of the stress hormone cortisol, which then pumps extra blood through one’s system to stay awake.
 This extra influx widens the vein load, bringing blood vessels to the surface of our skin, and voila, dark circles.
 If you can live with dark circles, beware that cortisol promotes fat accumulation.
 And not on your eyes.

 Get cool as a cucumber with some chilled cucumber slices.
+That oh-so refreshing stereotype of a spa treatment with a face mask and cucumbers set at the eyes actually actually stems from the age-old go-to treatment of soothing skin and bringing back your natural glow.
+Plus, this one is an easy home remedy.
 The trick here is having cold cucumber which has natural antioxidants that reduce irritations.

 You… uhh.. might want to use a fresh tube here.
 Just like how it works where the sun don’t shine, Prep H causes blood vessels on the muscle walls to constrict.
 If you need a short-term decrease in puffiness and want to take it up a notch from cucumbers, try Prep H. Just be warned that this can cause irritation for some.